wbsg-uni-mannheim/PyDI/PyDI/README.md

 -   Evaluation of data fusion results against ground truth
 -   Reports about the fusion process

 **[IO](#)**: PyDI provides methods for reading standard data formats such as JSON, XML, and CSV into pandas DataFrames.
-All read methods can optionally add provenance metadata to the dataframes which is represented using the pandas property `DataFrame.attrs`.
+All read methods can optionally add unique identifiers and provenance metadata to the DataFrames.

 ## Contact

 If you have questions or need help, please first consult the [PyDI Tutorial](/PyDI/tutorial/PyDI_Tutorial.ipynb), the [Wiki](/PyDI/wiki/), and the project documentation.
 For issues, feature requests, or contributions, please open a GitHub **Issue** or submit a **Pull Request**.
+For further information, please email the maintainers of the framework.

 ## License